openproblems-bio/task_workshop_example/INSTRUCTIONS.md

 - Inspect results folder with `tree temp/results/testrun_*/ `
   - Show metric scores in `temp_results/testrun_*/score_uns.yaml`

-# 8. Add new components to the workflow
+## 8. Add new components to the workflow

 - Add dependencies to `run_benchmark/config.vsh.yaml`
 - Add components to `run_benchmark/main.nf`
 - Build components using `./scripts/project/build_all_docker_containers.sh`
 - Run test workflow with `./scripts/run_benchmark/run_test_local.sh`
 - Show new results

+## Extensions

+- If there is still time the participants can try to add more components:
+- Suggestions:
+  - Methods
+  - Metrics
+- Use the script to create a new component
+- Complete the component
+- Test the component
+- Add the component to the workflow
+- Run the test workflow

 ## Things that aren't covered